Sheikh162/marine-report/README.md

 # Marine Incident Reporting System

-A comprehensive web application for the Directorate General of Shipping (DGS) to manage and track marine casualties and incidents.
+A web application for the Directorate General of Shipping,India (DGS) to manage, track marine casualties and incidents.
 This system provides a secure platform for maritime stakeholders to submit, view, and manage incident reports with detailed casualty information.

 ## 🚢 Project Overview